 - Expert witness testimony as to how the blood alcohol level would have affected the person’s behavior

-If you were injured in a drunk driving wreck, holding a bar or other business responsible for your injuries as well as the driver could ensure that you receive the full value of your claim.
-However, you will need the help of an experienced drunk driving attorney to do so.
+If you were injured in a drunk driving accident, holding a bar or other business responsible for your injuries as well as the driver could ensure that you receive the full value of your claim.
+However, you will need the help of an experienced drunk driving accident attorney to do so.
 Start an online chat to schedule a free case evaluation to discuss your situation and get your questions answered about your legal options.